 Attracting visitors to your website is a balancing act.
-On one hand, you must have good information, since that is the core of your service.
-The text is also the most important part of your site’s content that traditional search engines read, and thus, keywords, headings, originality and links are so important.
+On one hand, you must have great information, since that is the core of your service.
+The text is also the most important part of your site’s content that traditional search engines read, and thus, keywords, headings, originality, and links are so important.

 On the other hand, few people are going to sit around and read pages and pages of nothing but text – you have to make the page visually appealing.
-That is where the importance of images arrive, especially in your link baiting efforts.
+That is where the importance of images comes in!

 For example, I wrote a post last week about alternatives to blocking domain registration information, and one of the tips was to use your dog’s name in contact info.

-I added a cute photo of a puppy from Flickr and received lots of comments and links to the post, the image made the post stick out a bit, made it more personal, and it probably led to more interest than just the content of the story.
+I added a cute photo of a puppy from Flickr and received lots of comments and links to the post.
+The image made the post stick out a bit, made it more personal, and it probably led to more interest than just the content of the story.
+Lets be honest, it’s a cute photo!

-There are some differences in the types of images that are available online, like some images are free and others are rights protected.
-Understanding the differences, as well as ten of the most popular places to find free images online, allows you to make your website more attractive.
+There are some differences in the types of images that are available online, but keep in mind some images are free and others are rights protected.
+Understanding the differences is really important to avoid getting hit with fines or even a lawsuit.

-- Royalty free images are also purchased, but after the one time fee, you can use the image however you would like.
+- Royalty Free Images are also purchased, but after the one time fee, you can use the image however you like.
 However, other websites can also purchase the same image.

 - Flickr.com allows you to share, store, search, and sort your photos.
 There are always plenty of images available for you to use.
 Flickr is free, though you will have to register if you want to upload and edit your own images.
 The photographers establish the terms, so read the permissions carefully.
 If you use someone else’s Flickr image, it’s always in good taste to link back to its source.

 - Bigfoto.com offers pictures from around the world, including America, Asia, Europe, Africa, and Pacific.
-Each main category has subcategories, for instance “aviation,” which allows you to choose from pictures in a certain theme.
+Each main category has subcategories, which allow you to search by theme.

 - FreeDigitalPhotos.net has over 2000 free images that you can use in commercial and noncommercial work.
 You are not allowed to sell, redistribute, or claim these images as your own.
 You can browse by category or search for exactly what you need.